music-encoding/music-encoding.github.io/CONTRIBUTING.md

 #### Step 3b: Run Jekyll in a Docker container

 To avoid installing Jekyll natively and to assure it comes with all the necessary dependencies, you can run it in a preconfigured container image.
-The publishers of Jekyll do offer a corresponding Docker image for such purposes.
-To run it, please follow theses instructions:
+The publishers of Jekyll offer a corresponding Docker image for such purposes.
+To run it, please follow these instructions:

   1. Install Docker